Feeling Lazy? How Downtime Can Boost Creativity and Improve Productivity

 - Productivity is hugely appealing and is typically always viewed as good.
 We read books on it, buy apps for it, and get pretty good at it.

 - Rest and the cessation of work, however, is viewed as a necessary evil.
 Sure, we might go on a fun vacation once or twice a year.
 But trying to get 8 hours of sleep?
 A leisurely afternoon with the family?
 A few mindless moments of daydreaming on the couch?
 Absolutely not!

 If productivity is a good thing (and I believe it is), then could its counterpart—non-productivity—be a good thing, too?

 Rather watch than read?
 Watch a video version of this post, and subscribe to our YouTube channel for more.

 How can laziness and productivity co-exist?

 Richard Feynman was a brilliant guy.
-He lived from 1918 to 1988, and played an influential role in higher education, national defense, and politics.
+He lived from 1918 to 1988 and played an influential role in higher education, national defense, and politics.
 He had an intense and demanding schedule.
-People expected him to teach, to research, to write, and to solve difficult problems in the field of theoretical physics.
+People expected him to teach, research, write, and solve difficult problems in the field of theoretical physics.

 But Feynman was burning out.
 Here’s how he described his experience:

 So I got this new attitude.
 Now that I am burned out and I'll never accomplish anything, I've got this nice position at the university teaching classes which I rather enjoy, and just like I read the Arabian Nights for pleasure, I'm going to play with physics, whenever I want to, without worrying about any importance whatsoever.

 In other words, Feynman was ready to chill for a while.